1st trimester pregnancy: What to expect

 - Nausea with or without vomiting.
 Morning sickness, which can strike at any time of the day or night, often begins one month after you become pregnant.
 This might be due to rising hormone levels.
 To help relieve nausea, avoid having an empty stomach.
 Eat slowly and in small amounts every one to two hours.
 Choose foods that are low in fat.
 Avoid foods or smells that make your nausea worse.
 Drink plenty of fluids.
 Foods containing ginger might help.
 Contact your health care provider if your nausea and vomiting is severe.

 - Increased urination.
 You might find yourself urinating more often than usual.
 The amount of blood in your body increases during pregnancy, causing your kidneys to process extra fluid that ends up in your bladder.

-- Food aversions.
+- Food cravings and aversions.
 When you're pregnant, you might become more sensitive to certain odors and your sense of taste might change.
 Like most other symptoms of pregnancy, food preferences can be chalked up to hormonal changes.

 - Heartburn.
 Pregnancy hormones relaxing the valve between your stomach and esophagus can allow stomach acid to leak into your esophagus, causing heartburn.
 To prevent heartburn, eat small, frequent meals and avoid fried foods, citrus fruits, chocolate, and spicy or fried foods.

 - Constipation.
 High levels of the hormone progesterone can slow the movement of food through your digestive system, causing constipation.
 Iron supplements can add to the problem.
 To prevent or relieve constipation, include plenty of fiber in your diet and drink lots of fluids, especially water and prune or other fruit juices.
 Regular physical activity also helps.